i-ahsanujunda/ml_sagemaker_studies/README.md

 # Machine Learning, Deployment Case Studies with AWS SageMaker

-This repository contains code and associated files for deploying ML models using AWS SageMaker.
-This repository consists of a number of tutorial notebooks for various case studies, code exercises, and project files that will be to illustrate parts of the ML workflow and give you practice deploying a variety of ML algorithms.
+This repository contains code and associated files for deploying ML models using AWS SageMaker, several tutorial notebooks exists spanning various case studies, code exercises, and project files that will be to illustrate parts of the ML workflow and give enough practice deploying a variety of ML algorithms on Sagemaker.

 ### Tutorials